 Contact the Public Health Nurse in your area:

-Participation in Kids Count is voluntary and no fees charged for this service.
+Participation in Kids Count is voluntary and no fees are charged for this service.

-Our Program Supervisor will receive the referral from your Public Health Nurse and will then match you with a Family Outreach Worker.
+Our Program Supervisor will receive the referral and then arrange a home visit to meet with you to discuss the program.
+You will then be matched with a Family Outreach Worker.
 The Family Outreach Worker will contact you to arrange a home visit.
 During this appointment the details of the service will be explained to you and you will have an opportunity to ask questions.
-Also, at this time, you will be required to sign a Consent to Receive Services as well as a Consent to Release of Information form.
+Also, at this time, you will be required to sign Consent to Receive Services as well as Consent to Release of Information form.
 This form tells what information you have given permission to share and with whom we can share it.

 Assessing and Meeting Your Needs